sparkflows/sparkflows-docs/docs/troubleshooting/index.rst

 Troubleshooting Guide
 ==============

-The first step in troubleshooting issues with Fire Insights is to identify what kinds of issue you are having.
+The first step to troubleshoot issues with Fire Insights is to identify what kinds of issue you are having.

 Below are steps for troubleshooting some of the common issues.